 Drug Testing you do at home will generally use a cup or cassette with different strips for each drug.
 The strip contains reagents which is the scientific term for compounds that react to metabolites produced by the drug in your body.

-When you perform a drug test with a cup like our 12 Panel drug test at home you are testing for a chemical reaction between the reagent on your strips and a known quantity of metabolites in the subject urine.
+When you perform a drug test with a cup like our 12 Panel test cup at home you are testing for a chemical reaction between the reagent on your strips and a known quantity of metabolites in the subject urine.
 It’s almost like a small science lab in your house!

 The biggest difference between a test that is sold to the public is whether or not it is CLIA waived.